thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 :::note

 While this document describes the external interface and behavior of the BigFile, it is not intended as end-user or end-developer documentation.
-Most developers will interact with the BigFile through additional tooling like the SDK, Canister Development Kits and Motoko.
+Most developers will interact with the BigFile through additional tooling like the SDK, Cube Development Kits and Motoko.
 Please see the [developer docs](https://thebigfile.com/docs/current/home) for suitable documentation.

 :::